lsst-dm/dm_dev_guide/stack/debug.rst

 That should enable debugging the ``display`` attribute when you are running inside ``lsst.meas.astrom.astrometry``, and disable it elsewhere.
 Of course, you can also return arbitrarily more complex objects, doing things like specifying the frame to display on etc.

-You must use the ``--debug`` command line argument to ask a command line task to import your :file:`debug.py` file.
+You must use the ``--debug`` command line argument to ask a pipetask to import your :file:`debug.py` file.